 Common employers of medical sciences graduates include:

-- food and drink, biotechnology and pharmaceutical industries - offering roles in research and development, quality assurance and sales
+- biotechnology, food and drink, and pharmaceutical industries

 - private pathology laboratories

-- publishing companies and the specialist press employ medical science writers and editors
+- publishing companies and the specialist press (employing medical, technical and science writers and editors)

 - university academic departments.